Leggi questo post in: Italiano

 Materials for the pajama pants tutorial

 - PJ pants pattern.
-Click here to learn how to draft your own simple pants pattern or check out my Evening Primrose pajama pants pattern!
+Click here to learn how to draft your own simple pants pattern or check out my Evening Primrose pajama pants pattern for women or the version for children!

 - woven fabric (I use thrifted cotten bedsheets)